Psalm 105 – The LORD’s Blessings on His Covenant People

 Indeed very few, and strangers in it.

 a.
-His judgments are in all the earth: Before focusing on the works and promises God made unto the people of Israel, David reminds us that He is God over all the earth.
-His covenant focus on Israel does not take away from His interest and lordship over the earth.
+His judgments are in all the earth: Before focusing on the works and promises God made unto the people of Israel, David reminds us that God is over all the earth.
+His covenant focus on Israel does not take away from His interest and lordship over the whole earth.

 i.
 He is the LORD our God: “He is Jehovah, the self-existent and eternal God.
 He is our God, he is our portion; has taken us for his people, and makes us happy in his love.”
 (Clarke)